mattlibera/docs/community.md

 # Community

-Get involved into the Blade UI Kit community.
+Get involved in the Blade UI Kit community.

 ## Discord